 Klingon Scientists Get No Respect: Staff, supply, maintenance, logistics and all other support services that weren't sufficiently glorious were neglected or ignored, with disastrous results.
 Even the famous Pearl Harbor raid suffered from insufficient planning and poor staff work.
 It only succeeded because the airmen were sufficiently skilled to overcome the flaws in the plan.
 For instance, they failed to attack the oil tanks because they were never even considered as targets believe it or not.
 (Any face-saving assertions to the contrary were invented after the war.)
 Their otherwise intrepid destroyer forces spent little or no effort on the tedious and unromantic subject of anti-submarine warfare, much to their later cost as their merchant fleet is largely wiped out.
 And troops invading islands in the South Pacific often found airfields littered with derelict aircraft, often with very little wrong with them, that the undermanned and under-trained Japanese maintenance crews lacked either the parts or the expertise to repair.

 This was especially apparent with regards to the development of the Japanese radar.
 During 1920s and 30s, Japanese scientists were at the forefront of the technology that would eventually lead up to the operational radar.
 However, Japanese military leaders remained ignorant of these developments—even though several of these scientists (such as Yoji Ito) were serving in the army and navy when World War II broke out (in capacities that had nothing to do with radar, at least at the beginning of the war).
 Proposals for using radio waves for direction finding and detection, made by scientists like Kinjiro Okabe in 1930s, (when British and Germans were starting their own radar development in secret) were turned down by the military as "impractical."
 Most Japanese military leaders did not become aware of the radar until they captured a British set in Singapore and, even then, they were not aware that the radar's "Yagi antenna" (later "Yagi-Uda") was named after Japanese scientists who invented itnote Yagi Hidetsugu and Uda Shintaro, two researchers in the Imperial Tohoku University in Sendai.
-Originally it was known as just "Yagi antenna", as Shintaro Uda, its actual inventor, didn't know English, and the design was publicized in the West in a paper by his advisor, prof. Yagi, even though he mentioned Uda in the paper.
+Originally it was known as just "Yagi antenna", as Shintaro Uda, its actual inventor, didn't know English, and the design was publicized in 'The West' (a Cold War shorthand for Europe and North America) in a paper by his advisor, prof. Yagi, even though he mentioned Uda in the paper.
 Only after the war the history of the invention became widely known..

 As a practical matter, however, they were silliness of the first order; a massed assault was WWI stuff (and the sort of propagandized insanity that got people worked up to them belonged to wars hundreds of years older than that), and artillery, the machine gun and semi-automatic rifles had grown more numerous and deadlier since their days of breaking such assaults on the Somme.
 The results were... predictable, and the Japanese would have been better served by staying on the defensive.